aspnetzero/documents/doc/Development-Guide-Angular.md

 password.
 You can logout and then login with your **domain user name and password**.
 If not, you should set these credentials.

-**.Net Core Compability**
+**.NET Core Compability**

-LDAP Authentication is not supportted by .net core yet.
+LDAP Authentication is not supportted by .NET Core yet.
 Thus, it's designed to be conditional.
 If you are using .Net Framework (4.6+) then it will be available, otherwise it will be disabled.